Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 He has been in the diplomatic corps.

-He was the he was a trade representative.
+He was a trade representative.

-Uh he served he's served in Congress.
+He served in Congress.

-He's been uh so he's been executive, legislative.
+So he's been executive, legislative.

 Oh, he's the OMB director, Office of Management and Budget.

-Uh and I met him for the first time.
+And I met him for the first time.

-But I met him again at a dinner at Vice President Cheney's house.
+But I met him again at a dinner at Vice President Cheney's house, I guess it'd be last, was it last November?

-I or the November before that.
+The November before that.

-As it has to be last November.
+It has to be last November.

-Uh and he was there with his wife, and she's a hoot.
+And he was there with his wife, and she's a hoot.

-She's she is they're they're quite the couple.
+They're quite the couple.

-He be he's gonna be a great pick.
+He's going to be a great pick.

-So the thinking is he needs a Southern governor.
+So the thinking is he needs a southern governor.

 However, we hear that in 2000, Mark Sanford supported McCain, but did not support him in 2008, and McCain is not happy about that.

-So Sanford might not this is just what people are saying.
+This is just what people are saying.

-But the conventional wisdom there, and of course I always go against the conventional wisdom, but the conventional wisdom there is that McCain's not gonna need Christ to win Florida, like he might need somebody to win Ohio or might need somebody to win uh Southern uh states with a significant evangelical population.
+The conventional wisdom there is that McCain's not going to need Christ to win Florida like he might need somebody to win Ohio or might need somebody to win southern states with a significant evangelical population.

 Al in Maywood, Illinois, you're next on the Rush Limbaugh program.